ulaganathanv/spring-boot-docker/README.md

 * $ docker run -v /opt/datadir:/var/lib/mysql mysql - This will persist the data in docker host from the container.
 This concept is called ***volume mapping***.
 * $ docker run -i spring-boot-docker - This will wait for an input from the docker host i.e Standard Input from docker host.

+## Commands for reference - Kubernetes
+* $ kubectl get nodes - To see the list of nodes.
+* $ kubectl get pods - To see the list of pods.
+* $ kubectl get services - To see the list of services.

+$ kubectl delete service spring-boot-docker - To delete the service.
+$ kubectl delete deployment spring-boot-docker - To delete the application.